Emanuel A. Fronhofer

 She works theoretically on this topic using individual-based simulations.

-Iain Moody: Experimental evolution of the temperature niche.
+Iain Moodie: Experimental evolution of the temperature niche.

 MEME M1 Thesis, 2021.
 Univ.
 Montpellier, France.